jejjohnson/rbig_eo/README.md

 This repo has the experiments and reproducible code for all of my experiments using RBIG for analyzing Earth science data.
 I am primarily focused on using RBIG to measure the information content for datasets with spatial-temporal features.
 I look at IT measures such as Entropy, Mutual Information and Total Correlation.
 The strength of RBIG lies in it's ability to handle multivariate and high dimensional datasets.

 I will be periodically updating this repo as I finish more experiments.
+I will also make the code even more reproducible as I learn some of the best practices.
+For now, I would advise you to look at the notebooks.

 ---